LeBron, Lonzo take the floor together for first time | New Country 923

 Derrick Jones Jr., back from a sore shoulder, scored 18 for Miami.
 Julius Randle led New Orleans with 23 points.

-PELICANS: Anthony Davis and Jrue Holiday both rested. … Nikola Mirotic scored 19, while Elfrid Payton and Darius Miller each scored 17 for New Orleans, which saw its 24 turnovers turned into 39 Miami points. … The Pelicans shot 56 percent and never led.
+PELICANS: Anthony Davis and Jrue Holiday rested. … Nikola Mirotic scored 19, while Elfrid Payton and Darius Miller each scored 17. … New Orleans’ 24 turnovers turned into 39 Miami points. … The Pelicans shot 56 percent and never led.

 UP NEXT: New Orleans (0-4) hosts Toronto on Thursday.
 Miami (2-3) hosts Atlanta on Friday.